WildMeOrg/old_wildme-docs/docs/developers/codex.md

 In Wildbook, all uploads and queries all go through the java stack.
 Once in the world of java/postgresql there is a significant amount of duplication and coordination between that and Sage (previously known as WBIA and IBEIS) to do the computer vision.
 This creates a bottleneck, complexity (and inconsistent data), and is difficult to maintain.

-The major difference between the wildbooks is that each has custom attributes in both the SAGE and EDM data.
+The major difference between the wildbooks is that each has custom attributes in both the Sage and EDM data.
 Water depth is a valid attribute for a whaleshark but not a giraffe.
 These are managed as different git branches in the respository.
 This means the code is duplicated rather than shared across wildbooks.
 In Codex there will be one version of the code and the wildbook specific attributes will be set up using configuration files.

 Further, Wildbook used java jsp to construct the user interface, which is slow, error-prone, inconsistent in look and feel, and very difficult to maintain or learn.